Student Code of Conduct

 The Dean of Students is responsible for the Student Code of Conduct and the student rights and responsibilities process and has the authority to intervene at any point in the process, as deemed necessary, to maintain the safety of individuals, to protect property, to assure continuation of the educational process and to preserve the integrity of the College.

 The Dean of Students may develop policies for the administration of the conduct system and procedural rules for hearings that are consistent with provisions of the Student Code of Conduct.
-In general, the Director of Student Rights & Responsibilities shall have responsibility for the operation of the student conduct process.
+In general, the Director of Student Rights & Responsibilities and the Associate Dean of Students shall have responsibility for the operation of the student conduct process.

 The College reserves the right to amend the Student Handbook or other current regulations as deemed necessary for the protection of property and/or the general welfare of the college community.
 Students will be notified through standard campus communications of any new rule or amendment of existing policy.
 The College Alcohol and Drug Policy will be reviewed on an annual basis by the Committee on Alcohol Regulations and Education (CARE).